 6. Write a song about him

 Or a poem.
 Or a letter.
 And save it.
 For when?
 I don't know.
 I'm trying to figure this one out too, but I have a notebook filled with songs I've written for men, and the only person who ever listened to them was my baby sister, and that's ok.
 Because while writing them, it becomes a therapy to really think of why you like him and how you feel.
 It will be a one sided conversation, but it is still half a conversation, better than none at all.
-And if we're honest, doesn't this feel like half our conversations with God?
+Sometimes you just have to get some words out.

 7. Here's a controversial one...

 Pray for yourself, not him.
 To an extent.
 Obviously.
-FOCUS missionaries must undergo a dating fast for their first year of service, and though I disagree with it, there's one crucial reason why I find it necessary: because, personally, when I fall for a guy, 90% of my prayer is directed toward him: his heart, his family, his friend who's down...and though there's nothing wrong at all about praying for him, you are still emotionally investing your prayer life into him.
+FOCUS missionaries must undergo a dating fast for their first year of service, and there's one crucial reason why I find it necessary: because, personally, when I fall for a guy, 90% of my prayer is directed toward him: his heart, his family, his struggles...and though there's nothing wrong at all about praying for him, you are still emotionally investing your prayer life into him.
 Pray for your own heart.
 Pray for your future spouse.
 Pray for world peace.
 Pray big.
-But don't tunnel vision your prayer to him.*
+But don't tunnel vision your prayer to him.